List of Gold Glove Award winners at first base

 Among winners, Steve Garvey has made the most putouts in a season, with 1,606 in 1977.
 Murray leads American League winners in that category, with 1,538 in 1984.
 Kevin Youkilis has made the fewest errors in a season, also achieving the highest fielding percentage, when he went the entire 2007 season without an error for a fielding percentage of 1.000.
 Several players have made one error in a winning season, including Parker in 1968, Snow in 1998, Rafael Palmeiro in 1999, and Teixeira in 2012.
 Parker, Snow and Teixeira achieved a .999 fielding percentage in those seasons, as did Todd Helton in 2001.
 The player with the most errors in an award-winning season was Scott; he made 19 errors in 1967.
 Joey Votto made the most assists in a season, with 173 in 2011.
 The highest double play total in the major leagues belongs to Cecil Cooper, who turned 160 double plays in 1980.

 Darin Erstad won a Gold Glove as a first baseman in 2004 after winning two awards in the outfield (2000, 2002), making him the only player to win the award as an infielder and an outfielder.
 In 1999, Palmeiro won the Gold Glove with the Texas Rangers while only appearing in 28 games as a first baseman; he appeared in 135 games as a designated hitter that season, resulting in some controversy over his selection.
-The oldest player to win at the position is Yuli Gurriel, who won the award for the Houston Astros at the age of 37 in 2021.
+The oldest player to win the position is Yuli Gurriel, who won the award for the Houston Astros at the age of 37 in 2021.